VamsiM-Coder/myJdbcSql/README.md

 # Java JDBC MySQL – Employee CRUD Example

-    This repository shows how to build a simple Java application that connects to a MySQL database and performs CRUD operations on an `employee` table using JDBC.
+    This repository shows how to build a simple Java application that connects to a MySQL database and performs CRUD operations on an `student` table using JDBC.

 # Features

 > Connect Java application to MySQL using JDBC

-> Insert new employees
+> Insert new students

-> View employee records
+> View students records

-> Update employee details
+> Update students details

-> Delete employee records
+> Delete student records